magicchain/magicchain-blockchain/doc/API.md

 All HTTP responses and HTTP requests with non-empty body sent from SERVER to its counterparty are signed with HMAC-SHA256 algorithm:

-1. NONCE value is generated as a number of milliseconds passed since Unix Epoch.
-2. The key for HMAC-SHA256 algorithm is taken from the configuration file.
+1. The key for HMAC-SHA256 algorithm is taken from the configuration file.
-3. NONCE value in decimal form is appended to the request/response body without a delimiter, HMAC-SHA256 signature of the resulting string is calculated.
+2. HMAC-SHA256 signature of the body is calculated.
-4. The following three fields are added to the HTTP request/response header:
+3. The following two fields are added to the HTTP request/response header:
     - HMAC-Signature: the result of HMAC-SHA256 algorithm in hex form;
-    - HMAC-Nonce: the NONCE value;
     - HMAC-KeyId: an arbitrary string identifier stored in the configuration file.
-It may be used by the counterpart to choose an appropriate HMAC key if the counterpart works with several instances of SERVER.
+It may be used by the counterparty to choose an appropriate HMAC key if the counterparty works with several instances of SERVER.

 ## From counterparty to SERVER

 All HTTP responses and HTTP requests with non-empty body sent to SERVER from its counterparty MUST be signed with HMAC-SHA256 algorithm.
-The following checks are made:

-1. NONCE value is extracted from `HMAC-Nonce` HTTP header field.
-The value MUST belong to the range `[SERVER TIME - 60000ms; SERVER TIME + 60000ms]`.
-If the NONCE value is out of the range, `403 Forbidden` HTTP error is returned.
-2. NONCE value in decimal form is appended to the request/response body without a delimiter, HMAC-SHA256 signature of the resulting string is calculated.
-   The result is compared with the value of the `HMAC-Signature` header field If it doesn't match, `403 Forbidden` HTTP error is returned.
+HMAC-SHA256 signature of request/response body is calculated.
+The result is compared with the value of the `HMAC-Signature` header field.
+If request signature doesn't match, `403 Forbidden` HTTP error is returned.
+If response signature doesn't match, the response is just ignored.

 HTTP responses and HTTP requests with empty body (only responses to JSON-RPC notifications match this condition) MAY be sent without a signature.